openstack/swift/doc/source/overview_erasure_code.rst

   comprised of parity.
 * ``ec_object_segment_size``: The amount of data that will be buffered up before feeding a segment into the encoder/decoder.
 The default value is 1048576.
+* ``ec_duplication_factor``: The number of duplicate copies for each fragment.
+  This is now experimental support to enable Global Erasure Coding policies with multiple regions.
+Do not change the default except in development/testing.
+And please read the "EC Duplication" section below before changing the default value.

 When PyECLib encodes an object, it will break it into N fragments.
 However, what is important during configuration, is how many of those are data and how many